casact/chainladder-python/docs/modules/utilities.rst

 Example output of Exhibits
 --------------------------
-The following example creates highlights the general usage of the ``Exhibits`` class.
+The following example highlights the general usage of the ``Exhibits`` class.
 The image is the output of this :ref:`example<exhibit_example>`.

 .. image:: ../_static/images/exhibits.PNG